 Lions have long been killed as part of tribal rituals and for their supposed medicinal and magical powers; it is feared that they may replace tigers as sources of ingredients for Chinese medicines.
 Lions are also threatened by burgeoning human populations.
 As human population grows into lion habitat, lions lose their range and also become targets for poisoning and poaching by livestock ranchers.
-Trophy hunting is another threat to their wellbeing, with white lions being especially popular in canned hunting.
+Trophy hunting is another threat to their well-being, with white lions being especially popular in canned hunting.

 Lions can be found from Sub-Saharan Africa to Northern South Africa.

 Lions are obligate carnivores, meaning they must eat meat to survive.
-Lions eat a variety of wild animals in Africa, including zebras, antelope, gazelle. and occasionally they will take down larger prey such as rhinos, giraffes, and elephants.
+Lions eat a variety of wild animals in Africa, including zebras, antelope, and gazelle.
+Occasionally, they will take down larger prey, such as rhinos, giraffes, and elephants.

 Lions are the only cat to live in family groups.
 Although there are occasional scuffles between pride members, they rarely last long.
 Most of the time, lions in prides can be seen showing affection for each other.
-All female lions in the pride help care for the cubs, and males will help protect the cubs as well.
+All female lions in the pride help care for the cubs and males will help protect the cubs as well.
 Lions spend the majority of their day sleeping, hunting mostly at night.
 Lions are very strategic when they hunt, with all members of a hunting party having a specific role to fill.

 - Female lions will outnumber males in a pride